HOME WISE Uranium Project > Mining & Milling > Issues at Operating Uranium Mines and Mills - Australia >

 Uranium concentrations in tailings seepage at Ranger uranium mine 5400 times background; rehabilitation impossible

-Contaminated water seeping from the Ranger uranium mine in Kakadu National Park has a uranium concentration more than 5,000 times the normal level, a Senate estimates committee external link has heard.
-The Office of the Supervising Scientist external link today told the committee that water seeping from underneath the dam has about 5,400 times the level of uranium than the natural background level.
+Contaminated water seeping from the Ranger uranium mine in Kakadu National Park has a uranium concentration more than 5,000 times the normal level, a Senate estimates committee has heard.
+The Office of the Supervising Scientist today told the committee that water seeping from underneath the dam has about 5,400 times the level of uranium than the natural background level.
 Greens Senator Scott Ludlam says the environmental regulator told the committee about 100,000 litres of water seeps from the tailings dam every day.
 Mr Ludlam says the water has been leaking from the dam for years.
 He says the regulator says it will be impossible to rehabilitate the site.

 "The uranium concentation in the billabong surrounding the mine are about three to five parts per billion," he said.
 "But the uranium in the processed water that is leaking from beneath the tailings dam is 27,000 parts per billion.
 So it's roughly 5,500 times as much uramium in that water as there is the surrounding environment and that means the company has got a huge problem."
 (ABC Feb.
 9, 2010)

-The reported uranium concentration in the seepage (equiv. to 27 mg/l) is slighthly higher than that to be used for a uranium byproduct recovery project in the Talvivaara nickel/zinc mine in Finland - conincidentally announced the same day.
+The reported uranium concentration in the seepage (equiv. to 27 mg/l) is slighthly higher than that to be used for a uranium byproduct recovery project in the Talvivaara Sotkamo nickel/zinc mine in Finland - conincidentally announced the same day.
 Maybe, ERA should contract this company to deal with this seepage...

 Preliminary results of probe into tailings leak at Ranger uranium mine not made public

-The Commonwealth supervising scientist external link of the Ranger uranium mine at Kakadu National Park says investigations are continuing into water contamination at the site.
-Alan Hughes has told a Senate estimates committee external link that Energy Resources of Australia has conducted geophysical surveys to determine the impact and extent of leaking from a tailings dam at the mine.
+The Commonwealth supervising scientist of the Ranger uranium mine at Kakadu National Park says investigations are continuing into water contamination at the site.
+Alan Hughes has told a Senate estimates committee that Energy Resources of Australia has conducted geophysical surveys to determine the impact and extent of leaking from a tailings dam at the mine.
 Mr Hughes says the company has only preliminary results from the surveys and is not sure if ERA will make the findings public.
 Greens Senator Scott Ludlam is demanding the report be made public as soon as possible.
 (ABC Oct.
 20, 2009)

 > Download Transcript of Environment, Communications, and the Arts Committee, Oct.
-20, 2009 external link (1.1M PDF)
+20, 2009 (1.1M PDF)

 Pit wall instability causes interruptions to operations at Ranger mine